ornab74/naza/README.md

 10. View your risk score low/medium/high

-11. If high pause trip , change up your route on google maps, check weather and vehicle for issues, then rerun.
+11. If youn scan shows high, consider the risk and think about pausing your trip.
+Or cange up your route on google maps, check the weather and your vehicle for issues.
+Then rerun after 5 or 10 minutes

 ## About
 Naza is a secure, encrypted CLI system for AI-assisted road risk assessment, integrating LLaMA models, system-aware entropic scoring, and optional PennyLane quantum-inspired processing.